HDFGroup/PyHexad/docs/attributes/h5readAttribute.rst

 Reading Attributes: ``h5readAttribute``
 ---------------------------------------

-``h5readAttribute`` reads and renders the value of an HDF5 attribute.
+``h5readAttribute`` reads and renders the value of an HDF5 attribute as a string.

 .. rubric:: Excel UDF Syntax